Summary

 FAQs

-Which furniture works best in a trade-in program?
+Which furniture works best for trade-in programs and why?